 SELECTMEN REPORTS:

-1. JEDC: Chair Wolf stated the Joint Economic Development Committee had guest speakers from the Boothbay Region Land Trust at their meeting on December 4th, who talked about their new Cross River Preserve which needs wayfinding and signage to help visitors locate them.
-This concern made the JEDC realize that there was still a purpose for them to continue as a clearing house between Boothbay and Boothbay Harbor to address issues that might be solved better working together with pooled resources.
-Chair Wolf concluded the JEDC needed to find out if the Select Boards of the two towns were still committed to having of the committee continue.
+1. JEDC: Chair Wolf stated the Joint Economic Development Committee had guest speakers from the Boothbay Region Land Trust at their meeting on December 4th, who talked about their new Cross River Preserve and the need for consistent wayfinding and signage to help visitors locate them.
+Members also discussed the future purpose of the JEDC noting that it is the only group that serves as a clearing house between Boothbay and Boothbay Harbor to address issues that might be solved better working together with pooled resources.
+Members felt it was important to find out if the Select Boards of the two towns were still committed to having of the committee continue.

-Selectman Tomko added that the festival is in its third year and doing well so felt they are onto something that was really big.
+Selectman Tomko added that the Boothbay Lights festival is in its third year and doing well.

 Vice Chair Griffin stated she felt there was still a great deal of work to be done by the JEDC.